A Comprehensive Guide to Amano Shrimp: Everything You Need to Know

 Tank mates

 Amano shrimp is peaceful.
 The shrimp feels comfortable in a common tank.
 However, they may become prey for some large fishes.
-Therefore, you shouldn’t keep Amano shrimp with large cichlids (like jaguar cichlid or Texas cichlid, as well as with angelfish, especially if Amano shrimps are little), with large catfish (redtail catfish, striped raphael catfish, sun catfish, upside-down catfish) and goldfishes.
+Therefore, you shouldn’t keep shrimp with large cichlids (like jaguar cichlid or Texas cichlid, as well as with angelfish, especially if shrimps are little), with large catfish (redtail catfish, striped raphael catfish, sun catfish, upside-down catfish) and goldfishes.

 Fish SpeciesSizeTemperamentTank Size (Minimum)Additional Notes